The Park, The People, The Play!

 Generally, river cleanups involve walking along a shoreline or paddling in boats to remove typical debris like bottles, food containers, and packaging.
 But in the case of the FPVSP, trash cleanup is anything but typical.
 Volunteers and garbage bags were replaced by tow trucks and dump trucks.
 Read more...

 Dam Be Gone!A presentation was given to mark the progress.

 Friend's continued efforts towards Patapsco River dam removal are starting to pay off!
 Many have participated in the work and FPVSP want to thank all those who have helped to realize these river restoration projects.

 Help Control Wavyleaf Basketgrass.
-If you've seen this NEW and Highly Invasive Species, Report Your Sightings
+If you've seen this Highly Invasive Species, Report Your Sightings

 The Patapsco Valley State Park extends along 32 miles of the Patapsco River, encompassing 16,000 acres and five developed recreational areas.
 Recreational opportunities include hiking, fishing, camping, canoeing, horseback riding trails, nature and history study, as well as picnicking for individuals or large groups in the park's many popular pavilions.